HIV/AIDS Articles

 In 1984, Bradford McIntyre was diagnosed with AIDS and was told he had only months left to live.

-This week, McIntyre was among 30 people awarded the Queen Elizabeth II Diamond Jubilee medal for his advocacy and awareness in the field of HIV/AIDS.
+This week, McIntyre was among 30 people awarded the Queen Elizabeth II Diamond Jubilee Medal for his advocacy and awareness in the field of HIV/AIDS.

 "I give a face to HIV so people can see that you can live," says McIntyre, now 60, who "came out" as HIV positive in a 1994 interview with the Ottawa Citizen.
 He was back in Ottawa this week to receive his medal on Tuesday night.